Atle Berge: Arrest by FSB

 Berge was arrested in 2016 by FSB in Russia, accused of being a Norwegian spy, after the Norwegian PST had -unsuccessfully- tried to recruit him.
-His company sued the Nowergian state for 145 million NOK, for loss of income, but lost.
+His company sued the Norwegian state for 145 million NOK, for loss of income, but lost.

 Support for pro-Russian propaganda

 Berge became the focus of public outrage in 2025 after it was revealed that he had donated a multi-million-krone sum to Fred og Rettferdighet, a fringe pro-Russian political party known for opposing Western aid to Ukraine.
-The party’s advertising campaign, which included over 8,000 posters across Oslo’s public transport system, was widely condemned as pro-Russian propaganda.
+The party's advertising campaign, which included over 8,000 posters across Oslo’s public transport system, was widely condemned as pro-Russian propaganda.
 The source of funding was initially concealed, prompting an investigation by Norwegian authorities.
 The incident triggered an investigation by the Norwegian Party Law Committee, which found that it all seem to be done according to Norwegian law.

-In 2025, in response to a Facebook post by Ukrainian Freedom Convoys, a Norwegian organization delivering 11 cars to Ukrainian soldiers; 2 of which were going to be ambulances, Berge commented: “Lots of good bomb targets”.
+In 2025, in response to a Facebook post by Ukrainian Freedom Convoys, a Norwegian organization delivering 11 cars to Ukrainian soldiers; two of which were going to be ambulances, Berge commented: "Lots of good bomb targets".
 The comment was widely interpreted as a call for Russian forces to bomb convoys operated by Norwegian civilians delivering ambulances.
 It sparked outrage among politicians and civil society.
 Berge later clarified: "The meaning must have been that if a lot of beautiful vehicles come to Ukraine, then that's something the warring parties would like to hit.
 That's how it has to be perceived."

 Berge implied he is an informant for Russian authorities, stating that he had meetings with "high powers in Russia" and mentioning discussions of a specific Norwegian journalist, Thomas Nilsen.
 Nilsen said that "my clear impression is that this is about the FSB, and the message is very clear: Berge is exchanging information with Russian intelligence and is talking about named Norwegian citizens with them."

 Berge claimed that the United States started the war in Ukraine.
 He also supports Donald Trump, stating that it was "very good that Trump becomes president in the USA."

-Berge said that his relationship with Russia has destroyed his relations in Norway, including his relations with his children. Ølen Betong, which is now owned by Berge's children, released a press release emphasizing that they have no connection with Berge today and distanced themselves from both his "message and political position." Ølen Betong also said it will end Berge's use of an email address linked to the company.
+Berge said that his relationship with Russia has destroyed his relations in Norway, including his relations with his children. Ølen Betong, which is now owned by Berge's children, released a press release emphasizing that they have no connection with Berge today and distanced themselves from both his "message and political position." Ølen Betong also said, that it would end Berge's use of an email address linked to the company.
 Finansavisen reported that Ølen Betong was built by Berge into a company valued at 2.5 billion kroner, but due to his sympathies for Russia, he was forced to step away from the business and sever ties with his family, receiving "only" 120 million kroner in compensation.
 The outlet described the situation as a "bitter family feud" behind a controversial donation to the party Fred og rettferdighet.